raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 * The MLSGroupUpdate MUST contain a PublicMessage that contains a commit with sender type NewMemberCommit.
-* The sender of the ExternalJoinRequest MUST be a client that belongs to a user that is already in the group.

 ## Send an application message to a group